zaterdag 26 december 2015

 Most QSO's were made on 21 MHz with a power of 3.6 W to 360 mW all over Europe.

-The antenna is "detuned" to 21 MHz with the symmetrical tuner.
+The SWR of the antenna is adjusted with the symmetrical tuner.

 On 7 MHz it was very difficult to make a QSO.
 The QSO's on 7 MHz were made over a short distance.
 NVIS.
-I estimate that the lower efficiency at 7 MHz reduces the signals with 10 dB.
+The low relative heigh at 7 MHz reduces the signal.

 The table below shows the DXCC countries per band and per power category.